SPEAK WITH AN EXPERT

 If you think you are experiencing the symptoms of a pinched nerve, use our interactive condition check tool to start your diagnosis.

-The secret to treating a pinched nerves lies within diagnosing the issue or condition that is causing the pressure of the nerve and where that compression is located.
+The secret to treating a pinched nerve lies in diagnosing the issue or condition that is causing the pressure on the nerve and where that compression is located.
 While diagnosing a pinched nerve, you could encounter the following tests to investigate your specific condition:

-• Nerve conduction study to measure nerve impulses and detect damage.
+• Nerve conduction studies to measure nerve impulses and detect damage.

 • Electromyography to measure electrical activity leading to your muscles as they contract and rest to indicate nerve issues.